 This helps to clear up any confusion or misunderstanding between designer and client, ensuring everyone is on the same page about the overall look and feel of the project.

-Try asking your client to pin images via Pinterest or create a list of website URLs directed to certain landing pages for reference.
-Ask your client about their aesthetic tastes — find out what they need.
+Try asking your client to pin images via Pinterest or create a list of website URLs directed to certain landing pages they love for your reference.
+Ask your client about their aesthetic tastes—then use that information to create the site they need.

 3. Communicate your expectations clearly (and ask them for theirs!)